Photography of 2 houses, 3 & 4 Creagh Lane in Limerick. March 9, 2025. Credit: Don’t let me fall apart.

 Between October 2024 and March 2025, the City intervened again to paint or change the metal boards on doors and windows.

-On April 15, 2025, a new sign “For Sale” appeared on the wall of the houses.
+On April 15, 2025, a new sign “For Sale” appeared, the LCCC is getting the houses back on the market.

 Interview: Alice